 Come healthy – It sounds so obvious but that cold that barely bothers you could be life threatening to a premature baby.
 Little Lady had to have monthly injections to stop common colds getting on her once chronic lung diseased lungs and turning into pneumonia.
 Don’t be offended if the parents ask you before you visit if you are ill or if they ask you to anti bac your hands before coming in.
 They are just protecting their precious bundle.
-The fear of the baby ending up back in hospital is always at the forefront.
+The fear of the baby ending up back in hospital is always at the forefront of their minds.

 Don’t expect cuddles – One of things the nurses told me when Little Lady was discharged was to keep her at a distance from people.
 So unlike when you usually visit a newborn you may not get offered a cuddle.
 I found this really hard to do.
-I wanted to show her off so much and pass her around for everyone to get a good look at but like my first point it just isn’t worth the risk.
+I wanted to show her off so much and pass her around for everyone to get a good look at but it just isn’t worth the risk.

 Remember the siblings – Little Man didn’t have the usual experience of becoming a big brother.
 He had a sister who he visited weekly but at home it was still him and because of everything that had happened to us he got a lot of attention when she was in hospital.
 Little Lady actually coming home was a huge adjustment for him so I really appreciated people making a fuss over him too.